Preparing the Client (and other Witnesses) for Testifying at Deposition (or Trial)

-When a client retains an attorney, the client gives up his voice.
-Virtually every statement the client might make is filtered through or controlled by counsel.
-There are only two times that the client regains his voice and will speak for himself.
+When a client retains an attorney, the client gains the voice of his attorney, but seems to lose his own voice.
+Virtually every statement the client might make is filtered through or guided by counsel.
+There are only two times that the client fully regains his voice and will speak alone, without a filter.
 At deposition and a trial, the client speaks out.

 Whether or not we are afraid of what our clients say, we do have some way of helping the client be effective.
 When I first considered what it took to get a client prepared to testify, and setting out a pattern to replicate into the future, I was drawn back to every status letter or memorandum I had ever drafted about a deposition I attended.

 For straightforward injury cases, especially when there is no legitimate dispute about liability, the client’s comments about the event are rarely the pivot point to success.
-In the same way, sometimes the testimony about treatment can have some holes, as a memory of the length of therapy or the particulars of complaints of pain fades with time.
-You can rely on medical records.
-But if your client will offer unsolicited answers and information, or overstate the trauma, your case can be undermined, perhaps even irretrievably undermined–by the person who could be the best selling point of the case.
+In the same way, sometimes the testimony about treatment can have some holes, as memory of the length of therapy or the particulars of complaints of pain get blurred over time.
+You can rely on the medical records.
+But if your client will offer unsolicited answers and information, or overstate the trauma, your case can be undermined, perhaps even irretrievably harmed–by the person who should be the best selling point of the case.

 Therefore, we must neither undervalue the importance of preparing our clients nor fail to take the time to prepare them.

 When I first met with prospective clients, I am imagining the conclusion–how would my case and this party witness present to a jury.
-What was good, bad, or somewhere in the middle?
-With that end result in mind, we must get our clients ready for testimony.
+What was good, bad or somewhere in the middle?
+With that end result in mind, either winning at trial, or prevailing after skilled negotiations, we must get our clients ready for testimony.
 Too much is at stake for us to drop the ball.

 THE FIVE KEYS

-NEVER VOLUNTEER INFORMATION.
+1. NEVER VOLUNTEER INFORMATION.

 Listen to each question carefully.
 Keep your answer short, direct, and limited to what you were asked.
 Do not try to help the attorney who is asking your questions.

-PAUSE BEFORE ANSWERING EACH QUESTION.
+2. PAUSE BEFORE ANSWERING EACH QUESTION.

 A pause allows me time to object.
-A pause allows you time to think.

-BE ON GUARD AGAINST MISLEADING QUESTIONS.
+3. BE ON GUARD AGAINST MISLEADING QUESTIONS.

 Do not let the other attorney put words in your mouth.
 You do not have to agree with him.
 Also, do not fight with or correct the attorney asking the questions.
 That is my job!

-ALWAYS BE HONEST.
+4. ALWAYS BE HONEST.
 DO NOT GUESS AT THE ANSWER.

 There is nothing wrong with saying, “I don’t know,” if you do not know or cannot remember.
 The deposition is not a test of your memory.

-IF YOU HAVE ANY QUESTIONS OR CONCERNS, TALK WITH ME.
+5. IF YOU HAVE ANY QUESTIONS OR CONCERNS, TALK WITH ME.

 Do not be afraid to speak with me during the deposition.
 It is better that we discuss your concerns and questions before you answer a question that troubles you.
-You can always take a break, to either discuss something or because you are tired.
+You can always take a break, to either discuss something, or because you are tired.
 We will not allow the deposition to become an endurance test.